NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 10.0](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 10.1](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 10.1
+*  Added `immaTensorCoreGemm`.
+Demonstrates integer GEMM computation using the Warp Matrix Multiply and Accumulate (WMMA) API for integers employing the Tensor Cores.
+*  Added `simpleIPC`.
+Demonstrates Inter Process Communication with one process per GPU for computation.
+*  Added `nvJPEG`.
+Demonstrates single and batched decoding of jpeg images using NVJPEG Library.
+*  Added `bandwidthTest`.
+It measures the memcopy bandwidth of the GPU and memcpy bandwidth across PCI-e.
+*  Added `reduction`.
+Demonstrates several important optimization strategies for Data-Parallel Algorithms like reduction.
+*  Update all the samples to support CUDA 10.1.

 ### CUDA 10.0
 *  Added `simpleCudaGraphs`.
 Demonstrates CUDA Graphs creation, instantiation and launch using Graphs APIs and Stream Capture APIs.